 Ultimately, the goal is to project confidence and maintain your audience's focus on your message, not on your distracting habits.
 With practice and mindfulness, you can overcome these distractions and become a more engaging and effective public speaker.

 In the realm of public speaking, success hinges on a delicate balance of skills and techniques.
-By embracing the do's and steering clear of the don'ts outlined in this guide, you have the potential to transform your public speaking prowess.
+By understanding the do's and don'ts of public speaking in this guide, you have the potential to transform your public speaking prowess.

 Effective public speaking is not just about conveying information; it's about connecting with your audience, inspiring them, and leaving a lasting impression.
-Armed with these insights, you can embark on your public speaking journey with renewed confidence, knowing that you have the tools to engage, inform, and influence your audience.
+Armed with our do's and don'ts of public speaking, you can embark on your public speaking journey with renewed confidence, knowing that you have the tools to engage, inform, and influence your audience.

-So, go ahead and apply these principles, refine your approach, and watch as your public speaking skills evolve, allowing you to shine in a variety of personal and professional contexts.
+So, go ahead and apply our tips to improve public speaking and watch as your public speaking skills evolve, allowing you to shine in a variety of personal and professional contexts.
 The world is your stage—step up, speak out, and make your mark.

 We are Tramshed Tech: a startup ecosystem home to 50+ companies ranging from pre-revenue start-ups to scaling businesses with 600+ registered members from the digital, creative and tech communities.